bonsai-rx/docs/articles/reactive-sampleinterval.md

 ### Examples

-Use `SampleInterval` to extract the latest element from a source sequence that is emitted within within the time interval.
+Use `SampleInterval` to extract the latest element from a source sequence that is emitted within the specified time interval.

 :::workflow
 ![SampleInterval Example](../workflows/reactive-sampleinterval-example.bonsai)